bwnodak/eng-rfc/README.md

 ## What is an RFC?

 An RFC is a proposal for significant changes or projects that affect our engineering workflow, architecture, or other technical decisions.
 They are used to outline an approach and gather feedback from the team before moving forward.
+RFCs are an effective way for an engineering organization to manage both historical and planned changes.

+1. Any person in the org can create an RFC
+2. These RFCs should always choose "timely" over "perfect"

 ## Rules of Thumb